- About Us

 We have one request and that is for you to donate today.
 IAC is a charity and therefore not-for-profit.
 Our registered charity number is: 1067313.
-All donations given to IAC are collected by the Gill Haworth Foundation, which was set up in 2019 in honour of our founder, Gill Haworth, OBE, following her retirement.
+All donations given to IAC are collected by the Gill Haworth Foundation, which was established in 2019 in honour of our founder, Gill Haworth OBE, following her retirement.
 The foundation helps us to support children and young people for life as well as our most vulnerable families.
 Give today via JustGiving.
 Every penny counts and will make a difference.
-Follow our Social Media for updates via Twitter @AdoptAbroad and Facebook @IACAdoption to find out more about what we do and th eimpotance of our work.

 It is easy to take family life for granted, but for children who are not so fortunate IAC’s work provides a crucial lifeline.
 In some cases it really is a matter of life or death.
 For our adoptive families that we work with, our work provides a meaningful pathway to parenthood.